Under Fire (1983 film): Plot

 Russell Price is a photojournalist covering a military conflict in Chad, where he runs into Oates, a mercenary who he knows.
 Russell then returns to his hotel, where he attends a "Bon Voyage" party for his friend Alex Grazier, who is giving up covering foreign conflicts to take a lucrative job as a news anchor in New York.
 It is revealed that Russell is having an affair with Alex's girlfriend, fellow journalist Claire Stryder.
 Alex's article about the conflict in Chad is paired with Russell's photography to land a cover story in Time magazine.

-The journalists then travel to Nicaragua to join the international press corps covering a conflict between the government of President Somoza and rebels lead by Rafael, an underground figure who has never been photographed.
+The journalists then travel to Nicaragua to join the international press corps covering a conflict between the government of President Somoza and rebels led by Rafael, an underground figure who has never been photographed.
 Russell is arrested for no legitimate reason and spends a night in jail.
 He and Claire meet Marcel Jazy, a French spy who is closely connected to Somoza, who tips them off that they might find Rafael in León, even though the press corps believes the fighting is shifting to Masaya.

 They go to León and cover an intense rooftop gun battle between rebels and government troops.
 Russell meets rebels led by Pedro who gives him a baseball to take to Dennis Martinez.
 After more fighting, Russell again meets Oates, who is now fighting for the Nicaraguan government.
 Afterwards, Oates shoots Pedro in the back, killing him, but Russell does not reveal Oates' location, in order to avoid picking a side in the conflict.

 Claire and Russell attend a press conference where President Somoza announces that Rafael has been killed.
 They then meet rebels who promise to take them to meet Rafael.
-Lead to a remote rebel stronghold, they realize that Rafael is indeed dead, and the rebels ask Russell to fake a living photo of their leader, believing this will sustain the movement long enough to win a victory.
+Led to a remote rebel stronghold, they realize that Rafael is indeed dead, and the rebels ask Russell to fake a living photo of their leader, believing this will sustain the movement long enough to win a victory.
 Although conflicted, Claire and Russell agree to help the rebels.